If you have eligible care and support needs, a direct payment can help you to have more control over your life and support your independence.

 If you are a carer, a direct payment can support you to carry out your caring role.

-You are given money and the control over any care and support services you receive, instead of having the Council organise your support.
+Direct payments are where you are given money and the control over any care and support services you receive, instead of having the Council organise your support.

 A direct payment can be used to pay for all or just part of your support.